gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ### Inheritance

 Inheritance allows for a class to be defined in relation to another class.
-This other class is refered to as the base class, parent class, or super class, with the new class being the derived class, child class, or sub class.
+This other class is referred to as the base class, parent class, or super class, with the new class being the derived class, child class, or sub class.

 There are many instances where a new class is needed but shares many of the